hashgraph/hedera-mirror-node/hedera-mirror-test/k6/README.md

 ### Single Test

-To run a single test, for instance, the rosetta accountBalance test, just do
+To run a single test, such as the rosetta accountBalance test, just do

 ```shell
 source src/rosetta/k6.env